AminoBatlog/IoTBay/README.md

 3. Right click the project and click run, after Glassfish launched, it will automatically open the browser, then it should be redirect to <localIPorDomainName>:<port>/06-31

-4. In the index page, there is two buttons, register and login, click register to go to the register page (note: if click login and try to login with a not registered account, it will redirect to the register page)
+4. In the index page, there are two buttons, Register and Login.
+Click Register and a page will show the option to register either as "Customer" or "Staff".
+Pick either one of the option and it will redirect to the destinated Register page for that account type

 5. Fill in all the blank in the register form, then click submit to finish the resgitration process

-6. After the registration, you will automatically login and go to the welcome page, then click go to the main page
+6. After the registration, you will automatically transfer to the welcome page, then click go to the main page

-7. In the mainpage, the navigator, u can click index to go back to the index page and try login session after enter the username and password(case sensitive), it will also direct to the welcome page
+7. In the Main page, you have a navigation bar to check & edit your registered information, view access log, check the list of IoT Devices and additional functionalities depending on your account type.

-8. If you click the logout in the mainpage, the session will be destroyed, then you need to register again for a new account
+8. If you click the logout in the mainpage, the session will be destroyed and you will be redirect back to the Index page